Server Side JavaScript Building Guide

 Login.html

-Send a POST request to the server at '/api/login' with the user's username and password to log in:
+Then fetch a POST request to the server at '/api/login' with the user's username and password to log in:

 // Sends a POST request to the server at '/api/login' with the username and password